horse-link/contracts.horse.link/README.md

 | Bob                          | Deposit | 1000 DAI | 1000   | 2000 DAI     | 2000         |
 | Vault (on attacker's behalf) | Lend    | 1800 DAI | 0      | 200 DAI      | 2000         |

 Vault lends 1800 DAI to the market (to cover the exposure for the attackers's bet) leaving 200 DAI of total assets.
-Given the Vault now has 200 DAI in total assets but still 2000 shares, the performance of the Vault is 200 / 2000 = 0.1 devaluing each share making them comparitively cheap for the attacker to aquire.
+Given the Vault now has 200 DAI in total assets but still 2000 shares, the performance of the Vault is 200 / 2000 = 0.1 devaluing each share making them comparitively cheap for the attacker to acquire.

 3. Attacker deposits 10,000 DAI and receives 100,000 shares